 My mother didn't like it, of course, her baby with that woman, but then she showed up at the reception, still frail but in remission, and moving up in the Avon ranks.
 My father, now retired, danced a little with my mother, because Linda wasn't there, then drank way too much and between falling down episodes showed me pictures of Estelle, his little girl.
 He slapped me on the back.
 "Johnny!
 The Hanson place?
 I guess that isn't a bad buy.
 Water damage all fixed?"

 My babies would only come to the edge of the lawn.
 Even the rabbits and squirrels would come closer.
 Naked Tommy would do his somersaults and giggle; Celeste would skip and hum something which sounded like Jingle Bell Rock; Joey took his tiny steps with his dress falling down.
 If I approached them, they would scurry into the woods, where they were impossible to find.
-I wanted them to know that I had a home for them, any time they were ready to come.
+I wanted them to know I had a home for them, any time they were ready to come.
 I had the baby clothes waiting in boxes.
-Why couldn't they pitter-patter around the house, now that I had come home?
+Why couldn't they pitter-patter around the house, now I had come home?

 Marcia got tired of my weird creeping around the lawn talking to nobody, and of being sea-sick on the waterbed, and of the coughs from the basement, and of her runny nose from my Wild Country, and of having sore muscles and blisters from gardening and canning.
 She was counting on a baby from me.
 She was running out of time, and it wasn't happening.
 She could have put up with my crap if it was.